GeoNode/geonode/docs/usage/data/finding_data.rst

      *The Search page*

 | This page contains a wealth of options for customizing a search for various information on GeoNode.
 This search form allows for much more fine-tuned searches than the simple search box is available at the top of every page.
-| It is possible to search data by Text, Categories, Type, Keywords, Owners, Date, Regions or Extent.
+| It is possible to search for data by Text, Categories, Type, Keywords, Owners, Date, Regions or Extent.

 Try to set some filter and see how the resulting data list changes accordingly.
 An interesting type of filter is *EXTENT*: you can apply a spatial filter by moving or zooming a map within a box as shown the picture below.